blackbuild/anno-docimal/README.md

 Anno-Docimal
 ============

+**NOTE**: This is a work in progress.
+I started doing rc-releases because I need that functionality.
+However, while I think the core concept is sound, the implementation is still in flux.
+This is especially true for the naming and API of helper classes.
+Refactorings should be easy enough, but will not necessarily be separately documented, so a look at the actual code changes might be necessary.
+This will of course change once the API has reached a more stable state.

 Anno-Docimal is a tool for generating javadoc for (mainly) generated code, usually created by groovy AST transformations.

 Since ast transformations cannot create additional files, it uses a turnaround way: